slochower/nonequilibrium-literature-review/sections/01_theory.md

 ## Theory

-### [@arxiv:1703.05283v3]
+### Allocating dissipation across a molecular machine cycle to maximize flux
-Brown and Sivak conclude that minimizing the depth (and number, I think) of intermediate metastable states maximizes the flux.
+Brown and Sivak [@arxiv:1703.05283v3] conclude that minimizing the depth (and number, I think) of intermediate metastable states maximizes the flux.

 Their model defines forward and reverse rate constants similar to our model, although they deal with the input energy in a somewhat different manner.
 In our case, nonequilibrium populations drive the system.
 Here, the energy difference between the initial and final state of the system ($E_1$) drive the flux (see Figure @fig:bs).